 Apparently, there was some contest going on at a local radio station having to do with an original bumper sticker they they had years earlier

 Our evening manager, Jim Nestor, entered the contest & won…and had a week to present the bumper sticker in person.
 Unfortunately, he was on vacation in Disney World when the winners were announced, but was scheduled to return just in time.

 Freddie had the bumper sticker for Jim…but it was still quite stuck to the bumper of a car he had in his garage!

-So Freddie just brought the whole back fender assembly into work with him & we kept it in my office for safekeeping.
-I even put my garbage pail outside my door when I left at night & taped a “Do Not Enter…Do Not Clean” sign to my locked door!
+So Freddie just brought the whole back bumper assembly with him into work & we stored it in my office for safekeeping.

 As always, thanks so much for listening!